RedwanK/TransversalCPE/webview/README.md

-# WebView Leaflet Map Into Angular 8
+# WebView Similator Leaflet Map Into Angular 8

 ## Running the demo

-After loading, the map is rendered at the center coordinates injected into the application.
-The zoom level is currently hardcoded along with some map marker coordinates.
+If you want's to change the pages and the environnement for the API, go the file : ```src/app/maps/data/map-page-options.ts```

 ## Development server